dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## Channel

+These queues and their responses are what all interchain communication seeks to facilitate.
+All the cryptography employed in this system is to reliably process these queues.

+Each connection side has a transmit and a receive.
+Each connection side transmits requests and replies to the other.

+Transmit = Sum( Channel )
+Receive = Sum( Interblock( Channel ) )
+Interblocks = Channel + Provenance

 `tip` matches up with precedent on the other side.

 Tx and Rx are split out so that they can be stored on the block separately.